charmed-kubernetes/kubernetes-docs/pages/k8s/how-to-cos-lite.md

   microk8s-ubuntu aws
 ```

-Deploy the Ubuntu charm as an application called "microk8s":
+Use the Ubuntu charm to deploy an application named “microk8s”:

 ```
-juju deploy ubuntu microk8s --series=focal --constraints="mem=16G cores=8 root-disk=50G"
+juju deploy ubuntu microk8s --series=focal --constraints="mem=8G cores=4 root-disk=30G"
 ```

-To actually deploy Microk8s on Ubuntu, access the Microk8s unit using `juju ssh
+Deploy Microk8s on Ubuntu by accessing the unit you created at the last step
-microk8s/0` and follow the configuration steps available at: [Install
+with `juju ssh microk8s/0`, then follow the [Install Microk8s][how-to-install]
-Microk8s][how-to-install].
+guide for configuration.

-After configuring Microk8s, export its kubeconfig file to your current directory:
+Export the Microk8s kubeconfig file to your directory after configuration:

 ```
 juju ssh microk8s/0 -- microk8s config > microk8s-config.yaml
 ```

-Now, register Microk8s as a Juju cloud (see ["juju
+Register Microk8s as a Juju cloud using add-k8s (see ["juju
 add-k8s"][add-k8s] for details on the add-k8s
 command):